Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Introduction

-Spot volatility estimation is often viewed as a byproduct of integrated volatility estimation.
-Indeed, if we choose a shrinking time span on which the integral of volatility is calculated, then the estimates of integrated volatility should converge to the spot volatility.
-Following this idea, \cite{zu2014estimating} {\Red constructed} the Two Scale Realized Spot Variance (TSRSV) estimator based on the TSRV integrated variance estimator.
-They proved consistency and derived the asymptotic distribution of the estimation error with a convergence rate of \(n^{-1/12}\), which is known to be suboptimal.
+Spot volatility estimation is often viewed as a byproduct of integrated volatility estimation {\Blue since, in principle, we can recover the spot volatility $\sigma_t^2$ as a finite-difference approximation of an estimate of the integrated volatility}.
+Following this idea, \cite{zu2014estimating} {constructed} {\Blue a} Two-Scale Realized Spot Variance (TSRSV) estimator based on the TSRV integrated variance estimator {\Blue of \cite{zhang2005tale}}.
+They proved consistency and derived the asymptotic distribution of the estimation error with a convergence rate of \(n^{-1/12}\), which is suboptimal.

 The second objective of our work is to construct a kernel based estimator of the spot volatility based on the pre-averaging integrated variance estimator of \cite{jacod2009microstructure}.
 The basic idea is simple and natural.
-If we denote $\widehat{IV}^{pre-av}_{t}$ the pre-averaging estimator of $IV_{t}=\int_{0}^{t}\sigma_{s}^{2}ds$, our estimator combines this with a kernel localization technique as follows:
+If we denote $\widehat{IV}^{pre-av}_{t}$ the pre-averaging estimator of $IV_{t}=\int_{0}^{t}\sigma_{s}^{2}ds$, our estimators combines this with a kernel localization technique as follows:

 where $K$ is a suitable kernel function and $b_n>0$ is the bandwidth, which should converge to $0$ at an appropriate rate.
 We establish the asymptotic mix normality of our estimator and identify two asymptotic regimes for two different bandwidth convergence regimes.
 One of those regimes yields the optimal convergence rate of \(n^{-1/8}\) for our estimator.
-It is important to point out that the asymptotic theory for the kernel/pre-averaging estimator cannot be derived from that for the pre-averaging integrated variance and also is substantially different and harder than that for kernel based estimators in the absence of microstructure noise. {The only related result we know is that of} \cite[Section 8.7]{jacodaitsahalia}, who stated, without proof, a stable convergence result of a pre-averaging type of estimator of the spot volatility, {but only in the case of a one-sided uniform kernel $K(t)={\bf 1}_{[0,1]}(t)$.
-Here we consider a general two-side kernel (see below as to the need of considering such kernels).}
+It is important to point out that the asymptotic theory for the kernel/pre-averaging estimator cannot be derived from that for the pre-averaging integrated variance and also is substantially different and harder than that for kernel based estimators in the absence of microstructure noise.